HTMX and Alpine

 if filter_form.is_valid():

-# do something with filter form data
+# Do something with the form data here.

 show_success = True